Roxanne Reid - Africa Addict

 The Royal Hotel in Riebeek Kasteel

-Riebeek Kasteel’s Royal Hotel claims to be the oldest hotel in the Western Cape with the longest stoep south of the Limpopo.
-It has its origins in the mid-1800s and the date inscribed on the gable is 1862, but the facade we see today was only built in the 1920s.
-(Pedantic people might point out that the Houwhoek Hotel, between Elgin and Bot River, was licensed in 1834 and is certainly older, although to be fair it did start out life as an inn rather than a hotel.)
-History aside, The Royal is a great place for tea or gin-and-tonics on that impressive stoep while you watch the world go by.
-There’s also a restaurant that’s well-rated on TripAdvisor, although we haven't eaten there.
+Riebeek Kasteel’s Royal Hotel claims to have the longest stoep south of the Limpopo.
+The hotel has its origins in the mid-1800s and the date inscribed on the gable is 1862, but the facade we see today was only built in the 1920s.
+History aside, The Royal is a great place for high tea or gin-and-tonics on that impressive stoep while you watch the world go by.
+There’s also a restaurant that’s well-rated on Tripadvisor, although we haven’t eaten there yet.

 The quaint Short Street precinct, Riebeek Kasteel

 Opposite the Royal Hotel you’ll find what looks like a collection of old buildings in a small square.
 Called Short Street, its Karoo-style architecture was in fact only built in the early 2000s, an inspired plan to create what has turned out to be one of Riebeek Kasteel’s most visited tourist attractions.
-Here you’ll find a Tasting Emporium, a clothing shop, one that sells essential oils, soaps and lotions, and a clay studio that merges gallery, shop and workshop.
-Visit the Lewis & Madge Leather Co or the Wine Kollective selling boutique wines of the Swartland.
-Other than the leather shop, which looks freshly painted and cared for, the buildings in this square are looking a little neglected and forlorn since the last time we saw them.
+Here you’ll find the Co-op wine bar selling the region’s wines at cellar prices, Ancient Spirit for women’s clothing, Still Pure essential oils, natural skin and body-care products, Lewis & Madge leather bags, wallets and purses, and Rof handmade boots.
+Many of the buildings in this square are looking a little neglected and forlorn, in need of some TLC and a refreshing coat of paint.

 Inside the glorious greenhouse at the Riebeek Valley Garden Centre